polyaxon/polyaxon/site/docs/intro/quick-start/running-on-schedule.md

 > **Note**: This section of the tutorial can only run on Polyaxon EE and Polyaxon Cloud.

-Now that our component works, we want to be able to run it continuously on a schedule.
+Now that our component works, we want to be able to run it continuously.
 Polyaxon provides an abstraction to put operations on a [schedule](/docs/automation/schedules/):

 ## Running our component on schedule

-Schedules operate at the operation level and similar to matrix they can create a pipeline to follow the scheduling of a component or an operation.
+Schedules operate at the operation level, and similar to the matrix section, they create a pipeline to follow the scheduling of a component or an operation.

 The file `schedule.yml` contains an operation definition with a schedule attached: